What to say about this amazingly unique and rare watch, the Seiko Field Master, aka “Seiko Contra,” like this all original example here?

 10. Built-in case characteristics for safety and reliability, such as rounded edges, emergency signal code, compass, and shroud for protection.

-This Seiko Field Master comes with a nylon two-piece strap, NATO strap, Pelican travel case, and springbar tool.
+This Seiko Field Master comes with a leather strap, two-piece nylon strap, Pelican travel case, and springbar tool.

 DIAL: Original black dial with 3, 6, 9, 12 hour Arabic indices, and original hands; dial lume shines.
-Original compass and map meter modules.
+Original compass module.

 CASE: Two original 28mm x 28mm titanium module cases, with original stainless steel caseback.